BassemMagdi0007/Clean-Wumpus-Cave/README.md

 finalList = checkPlanNoS(emptySquares.copy())
 write_solution_without_S(finalList)
 ```

+### **■ get_direction(current, next_pos):**
+- This function determines the cardinal direction (N, S, E, W) to move from the current position to the next position for the find plan function.
+- Takes as parameters:
+   - current: Tuple representing the current position (x, y).
+   - next_pos: Tuple representing the next position (x, y).
+- And returns a string representing the cardinal direction needed to move from the current position to the next position.

+### **■ is_valid_move_dfs(maze, x, y, visited):**
+- Checks whether a move to the specified coordinates (x, y) in the maze is valid during the depth-first search (DFS) traversal.
+- Takes as parameters:
+    - maze: 2D list representing the grid-based environment.
+    - x: X-coordinate of the move.
+    - y: Y-coordinate of the move.
+    - visited: Set containing previously visited positions.
+- And returns **True** if the move is valid (within the maze boundaries and not blocked by an obstacle), **False** otherwise.

+### **■ dfs(maze, current_position, goal, visited, path):**
+- Performs depth-first search (DFS) to find a path from the current position to the goal position in the maze.
+- Takes as parameters:
+    - maze: 2D list representing the grid-based environment.
+    - current_position: Tuple representing the current position (x, y).
+    - goal: Tuple representing the goal position (x, y).
+    - visited: Set containing previously visited positions.
+    - path: List to store the path from the current position to the goal.
+- And returns **True**  if a path is found, **False** otherwise.

+### **■ finPlan(maze, emptySquares, start):**
+- Finds a plan for an agent to traverse all empty squares in the grid using depth-first search (DFS).
+- Utilizes the DFS algorithm to find a path from the starting position to each empty square.
+- Accumulates the path coordinates and updates the starting position for subsequent goals.
+- Writes the final plan to the solution file.
+- Takes as parameters:
+    - maze: 2D list representing the grid-based environment.
+    - emptySquares: List of tuples representing the coordinates of empty squares.
+    - start: Tuple representing the starting position of the agent.

+### **■ findPlanNoS(maze, emptySquares):**
+- Finds a plan for an agent to traverse all empty squares in the grid without a specified starting position.
+- Takes as parameters:
+    - maze: 2D list representing the grid-based environment.
+    - emptySquares: List of tuples representing the coordinates of empty squares.
+- And returns a string representing the concatenated plan for traversing all empty squares.

+### **■ find_solution(plan):**
+- Writes the final plan to the solution file.
+- Opens the solution file and writes the plan.
+- If no plan is found, writes "NO PLAN FOUND" to the file.

 ## Self Evaluation and Design Decisions
 - **Directional Movement Functions:** Functions like goNorth, goSouth, goWest, and goEast facilitate movement within the grid by adjusting coordinates based on cardinal directions.